gaucho-labs/leptos-query/FAQ.md

 `is_fetching` is true when the query is in the process of fetching data. `is_loading` is true when the query is in the process of fetching data for the first time.

-Consider a scenario where you're fetching a list of items. `is_loading` would be true when you're initially loading this list, whereas `is_fetching` would be true for both the initial load and any subsequent data refreshes (e.g., due to user actions or background updates).
+Consider a scenario where you're fetching a list of items. `is_loading` would be true when you're initially loading this list, whereas `is_fetching` would be true for both the initial load and any subsequent data refreshes (e.g. due to user actions or background updates).

 ## Why am I getting a panic on my Leptos main function?